 You can listen to a range of our Organ Music on our YouTube channel Music Playlist.

-The Hamilton Two Manual Pipe Organ was originally built in 1830 by David Hamilton of Hamilton & Muller, Edinburgh. was subsequently rebuilt between 1891-1894 by Charles and Frederick Hamilton of Edinburgh (who had their workshop at 4 Hope Street Lane), to a specification provided by Mr T. H. Collison, organist of St. Mary’s Cathedral Edinburgh (and who demonstrated the new organ at a recital in the church on 17th July 1895).
+The Hamilton Two Manual Pipe Organ was originally built in 1830 by David Hamilton of Hamilton & Muller, Edinburgh.
+Pre dating even the original Trinity Chapel when the new church was opened in 1891 the organ was moved and rebuilt into the new church between 1891-1894 by Charles and Frederick Hamilton of Edinburgh (who had their workshop at 4 Hope Street Lane), to a specification provided by Mr T. H. Collison, organist of St. Mary’s Cathedral Edinburgh (and who demonstrated the new organ at a recital in the church on 17th July 1895).
 Albeit with some modification over the past century, this is still the organ in use today.
 The organ is registered with the National Pipe Organ Register, record N18077.

 This is a beautiful two keyboard, manual tracking pipe organ with very ornate casing designed by the church architect Dr. Robert Rowand Anderson.
 The organ is built onto the left side of the choir stalls in the chancel.
 This location ensures that the choir are well supported.